What if everything you thought you knew about keto protein consumption was wrong?

 - 1.0 for extremely active people (the maximum average protein intake)

-If you’re not sure exactly where you fall, you can always determine your ideal protein intake range to experiment.
+If you’re not sure where you fit, you can always determine your ideal protein intake range to experiment.

-The ideal intake range, in this case, would be between 84–140g of protein per day.
+The ideal intake range, in this case, would be between 84-140 grams of protein per day.

 Remember to stick to the high end of your protein intake range during your most strenuous days and the low end for less active ones.